sheplecjs/MSc-Samples/README.md

 + **Parallel Proof-of-Work**

 > *Implementation of blockchain mining node.
 Includes transaction and block verification, as well as a parallelized mining function using a stratified random nonce search.
 Mining is completed as part of coursework requirements on multiple platforms using between 2 and 36 processing tasks.
-A 51% attack is forensically analyzed and a potential mitigation strategy using anomaly detection in nonce search strategy is proposed.
-Note: Because this assignment works to a tight spec, mining code is omitted here.*
+A 51% attack is forensically analyzed and a potential mitigation strategy using anomaly detection in nonce search strategy is suggested.
+Note: Because this assignment works to a tight spec, only parallel mining code and blockchain analysis are included.*

 ## License